barebaric/belt-sander/README.md

    - [x] Figure out maximum power draw of VCC pins of ODrive.
 (Sufficient for microcontroller+display?
 Otherwise need a separate step down module)

      *Should suffice: The XDrive uses an STM32F405RG, which according to its [data sheet](https://www.st.com/resource/en/datasheet/stm32f405rg.pdf) can provide a maximum of 240mA at 3.3v on Vdd.
      The OLED display draws 0.08W = 24.2mA, the ESP8266 has a maximum draw of 170mA and much lower with WiFi disabled.
-To be safe I'll disable WiFi on the controller.*
+To be safe I'll keep WiFi disabled on the controller.*

    - [x] Install Logic Level Converter between ODrive and microcontroller